Vietnam.vn - Nền tảng quảng bá Việt Nam

 Illustration photo.

-Like other similar viruses, HMPV is typically spread from person to person through droplets from coughing and sneezing, through person-to-person contact such as hugging or kissing, and by touching contaminated surfaces and objects and then touching your mouth, nose, or eyes.
+Like other similar viruses, HMPV is typically spread from person to person through droplets from coughs and sneezes, through person-to-person contact such as hugging or kissing, and by touching contaminated surfaces and objects and then touching the mouth, nose, or eyes.

-Several health officials from neighboring countries have issued statements to allay concerns, noting that the virus has emerged in recent years and reminding people that respiratory illnesses always increase during the cold season.
+Several health officials from neighboring countries have issued statements to allay concerns, noting that the virus has been around in recent years and reminding people that respiratory illnesses always increase during the cold season.

-“This is not a new disease and in this country, HMPV cases are not required to be reported or notified under the Prevention and Control of Infectious Diseases Act 1988,” the New Straits Times quoted a statement from Malaysia’s Health Ministry as saying on Saturday.
+“This is not a new disease and in this country, HMPV cases are not required to be reported or notified under the Prevention and Control of Infectious Diseases Act 1988,” the Malaysian Health Ministry said in a statement on Saturday, according to the New Straits Times.

 According to Pakistan's Samaa TV, Pakistan's Ministry of National Health Services "has directed the National Institute of Health (NIH) to closely monitor the virus.
 A virtual meeting with health officials and medical experts has been scheduled to assess the situation and develop a response strategy."